Bijesse/curriculum2016/year1/units/unit3/projects/project1/README.md

 ##[Google Slides](https://docs.google.com/presentation/d/150yZStV8RYMswp0Z8aIR-4jHjIkv9kjMXCAbkMjBV48/edit?usp=sharing)

 ##Project Extensions
-If students complete this project early, they are encouraged to copy and paste the code into popcode and customize the site to be personalized to them.
+If students complete this project early, they are encouraged to copy and paste the code into Popcode and customize the site to be more personalized to them.